-Updated: 10/30/2018 | October 30th, 2018
+Updated: 10/2/20 | October 2nd, 2020

 While I’ve gotten a bit better over the years, I still won’t even go near ledges or cliffs and, if someone does manage to get me up an observation tower, it takes me about ten minutes to walk toward the glass.
 I’m that scared.

+People come to this part of the world to get outdoors and get an adrenaline rush.
 And no activity is more synonymous with this area of the world than bungy jumping!

 Bungy jumping was invented by a New Zealander named A.J.
 Hackett in the 1980s.
 Taking inspiration from a ‘land diving’ tradition in Vanuatu, Hackett worked to figure out how to make land diving actually work in a safe and consistent environment.

 But that jump caught the attention of the world, and bungy jumping has been a common (if extreme) sport ever since.

-When I was visiting Cairns, Australia with some friends, I got invited to visit the AJ Hackett Bungy Jump by Brett Claxton, then the head of Queensland’s backpacking association.
+When I was visiting Cairns with some friends, I got invited to visit the AJ Hackett Bungy Jump by Brett Claxton, then the head of Queensland’s Backpacking Association.
 While we are there, AJ himself turned up and we started talking!

 While I’m no adrenaline junkie, I have to admit it was a memorable experience.
 While it’s not for me, I can definitely see why bungy jumping has become such a popular activity.
 These days, no visit Down Under is complete without some sort of extreme sport.

 Book Your Trip to Australia: Logistical Tips and Tricks

 Book Your Flight